AhmedNaleba/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabt.c - C program prints alphabets in lower case except q and e.
 5-print_numbers.c - C program that prints single digit numbers of base 10 starting from 0.
 6-print_numberz.c - C Write a program that prints all single digit numbers of base 10 starting from 0.
+7-print_tebahpla.c - C program that prints the lowercase alphabet in reverse, followed by a new line.